 Café Bistro at Bits ‘n’ Bytes: Located on the south campus offers a wide range of food concepts, such as a made-to-order grill station, a chopped salad area, house-made pizza, and a wonderful assortment of grab-and-go salads, sandwiches, wraps and fresh fruit.
 Red Mango, located within the Bistro, offers probiotic frozen yogurt and smoothies.

-Au Bon Pain: Featuring all of the Au Bon Pain signature sandwiches and salads, delicious soups, coffee and freshly brewed teas, fresh Danishes and bakery specialties, a large assortment of grab-and-go items and seasonal features.
+Au Bon Pain: Featuring all of the Au Bon Pain signature sandwiches and salads, delicious soups, coffee, freshly brewed teas, fresh Danishes and bakery specialties, a large assortment of grab-and-go items, and seasonal features.

 Health and Wellness Center